 After tax limits

-From 1 July 2017, the annual cap will reduce to $100,000 (or $300,000 over three years brought forward).
-From this date, once a balance reaches $1.6 million, no more after tax contributions will be able to be made.
+The annual cap for after-tax contributions is $100,000 (or $300,000 over three years brought forward).
+Once your total super balance reaches $1.6 million, no more after tax contributions will be able to be made.

 Tax and your super

-No tax is deducted from after-tax personal contributions to super up to the limits.
+No tax is deducted from after-tax personal contributions up to the contribution limits.

 See How super works for more information.